MattBoraske/AITA-Judge/README.md

-# AITA Evaluation Agent 🤖⚖️
+# AITA Judge Agent 🤖⚖️

 An LLM agent that evaluates "Am I The A**hole" (AITA) conflicts with a nuanced understanding that is backed by real-life evidence.